Facebook signs renewable energy deal in India; says it has reached net zero

+EnergyFacebook signs renewable energy deal in India; says it has reached net zero

-SINGAPORE (Reuters) - Facebook has signed a deal to buy renewable energy in India from a local firm’s wind power project, the social media giant’s first such deal in the South Asian nation, the companies said on Thursday.
+Facebook (FB.O) has signed a deal to buy renewable energy in India from a local firm's wind power project, the social media giant's first such deal in the South Asian nation, the companies said on Thursday.

 Facebook also said that as of 2020, the company's global operations were supported wholly by renewable energy and that it has reached net-zero emissions.